 Podcasts and Videos

-New project management articles published on the web during the week of January 6 – 12.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of July 28 – August 3.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices